qyliu-hkust/qyliu-hkust.github.io/_pages/about.md

 Biography
 ======
-I obtained my Ph.D. degree in Computer Science from HKUST, supervised by [Prof. Lei CHEN](http://www.cs.ust.hk/~leichen/).
+I obtained my Ph.D. degree in Computer Science from the Hong Kong University of Science and Technology.
 Before that, I received my B.S. degree in Computer Science from UESTC.

 Research Interest
 ======